sjparsons/challenge-framework/ESPRIMA-ACORN.md

 | Angular 1.2.5 | 116.0 ±8.3% | 100.2 ±6.8% |
 | React 0.13.3 | 134.0 ±6.6% | 133.7 ±10.9% |

-Here the two libraries seem pretty close in performance.
+In this test the two libraries seem pretty close in performance.

-Acorn's page compares number of lines per second.
+[Acorn's page](https://marijnhaverbeke.nl/acorn/test/bench.html) compares number of lines per second.
 In my experience it seems to vary quite a lot.
 Below is a table of my results running the tests *with location date*.

 | Run | Esprima | Acorn |
 | ----